 MESSAGE FROM THE ACTING PRINCIPAL

-The college, through the Seta’s, offers internships to students who completed their studies.
-The interns receive stipends which assist them in financing transport at the college.
+• The College, through the Seta’s, offers internships to students who completed their studies.
+The interns receive stipends which assist them for transport and accommodation

-The 2018 Strategic Plan, developed in 2017, has been approved by the Minister of Higher Education and Training.
+• The 2019 Strategic Plan has been approved by the Minister of Higher Education and Training.

-The college received an unqualified audit from the Auditor General.
+• The college is in stable financial standing and received an unqualified audit from the Auditor General.